Our editors pick the products and services we write about. When you buy through our links, we may get a commission. Learn more.

 What's the Best Soil for Growing Marijuana?

-For beginners, especially those growing indoors, high-quality potting soil is often the best option.
-It’s affordable, easy to find, and very forgiving if you make a mistake.
-Potting soil is also pest- and fungus-free, making it a safe choice for indoor environments.
-Trusted brands like FoxFarm, Pro-Mix, and Scott’s offer reliable products.
+For beginners, especially those growing indoors, high-quality potting soil is often the best for marijuana.
+It’s affordable, widely available, and forgiving if you make mistakes.
+Potting soil also comes free of pests and fungi, making it a safe choice for indoor setups.
+Trusted brands such as FoxFarm, Pro-Mix, and Scott’s are popular among growers who want reliable results.

-If your budget allows a bit more investment, coco coir is a great upgrade.
-It provides all the benefits of potting soil, plus superior drainage and the ideal density for root growth.
-Coco coir is a versatile option for indoor and outdoor container-based growing.
-Well-regarded brands like Botanicare and Canna offer high-quality coir.
+If your budget allows, coco coir is a strong upgrade.
+This medium provides all the benefits of potting soil while offering superior drainage and the ideal density for root development.
+Coco coir works well for container-based grows, both indoors and outdoors, and reputable brands like Botanicare and Canna are well-regarded in the cannabis community.

 Type of Soil to Avoid